Code360In/katacoda-scenarios-32/build-docker-img/step1b.md

 `docker build -t myimage .`{{execute}}

-Run the docker image:
+The following command will execute `echo hello` in the container.

 `docker run myimage`{{execute}}

-If arguments is provided after the image name, the specified argument will be fed to the ENTRYPOINT instead.
+If arguments are provided after the image name, the specified argument will be fed to the ENTRYPOINT instead.
+The following command will execute `echo Docker is fun` in the container.

 `docker run myimage "Docker is fun!"`{{execute}}